 The only issue, though, is that Prime Material Dragon didn’t really fit well into a lot of the best decks at the time.
 It was usually a sideboard card, at best.
 That being said, it does show up occasionally, but sadly rarely in a top deck list at the retro format tournaments being held for Edison format up to this day.

 However, Prime Material Dragon and its very existence did do one amazing thing for the game of YuGiOh.
 It made decks that focused entirely on burn damage a bit trickier to play, since you never knew if a Prime Material Dragon was going to come down and ruin your day.
 The Magical Explosion FTK deck lost much of its competitive edge, as although it could still win on the first turn, if it didn’t, and the opposing player was able to drop a Prime Material Dragon, suddenly the win condition was worthless.
 It could protect itself against most destruction and made cards that dealt damage worthless.

 The Light-attribute Level 6 Dragon may be extremely outclassed in 2022 YuGiOh, but it’s an important part of the game’s history.
 Without this card, many decks wouldn’t have had an answer to Gladiator Beasts, Gadgets, and other decks that relied on destruction effects to snowball their card advantage engines.

-Prime Material Dragon is probably my favorite card from The Phantom Darkness because of just how versatile it proved for me and many other YuGiOh players back in 2008, and continued to be somewhat relevant all the way into 2014 before fading into obscurity.
-Thanks to Duel Links, this little rattlesnake of a Dragon continues to grace the in-game decks to this day.
+Prime Material Dragon is probably my favorite card from The Phantom Darkness because of just how versatile it proved for me and many other YuGiOh players back in 2008.
+It continued to be somewhat relevant all the way into 2014 before fading into obscurity.
+Thanks to Duel Links, this little rattlesnake of a Dragon continues to grace in-game decks to this day.